Ovarian stimulation drugs contain hormones that act naturally in the menstrual cycle and their function is to cause more than one egg to mature.

 Rodríguez Gálvez, I., Tocino Díaz, A., Fernández Sánchez, M. Fármacos en la estimulación ovárica: clomifeno, gonadotropinas, análogos GnRH, hCG.
 En: Unidad 06, Bloque I: Esterilidad femenina.
 Máster en Reproducción Humana de la Universidad Rey Juan Carlos y el Instituto Valenciano de Infertilidad (IVI).

-FAQs from users: 'Can there be any complications with the use of the Puregon Pen?', 'For how many days do I have to administer the medication for ovarian stimulation?', 'Can I use pills for ovulation induction instead of subcutaneous injections?', 'What are the main side effects of ovulation induction medications?', 'Do fertility drugs lead to gain or lose weight?', 'Can fertility drugs cause early menopause?', 'What are the main reasons for poor response to fertility drugs?', 'Are fertility drugs harmful or dangerous?' and 'Can you travel by plane with fertility meds?'.
+FAQs from users: 'What can happen if hCG is administered too late?', 'Can there be any complications with the use of the Puregon Pen?', 'For how many days do I have to administer the medication for ovarian stimulation?', 'Can I use pills for ovulation induction instead of subcutaneous injections?', 'What are the main side effects of ovulation induction medications?', 'Do fertility drugs lead to gain or lose weight?', 'Can fertility drugs cause early menopause?', 'What are the main reasons for poor response to fertility drugs?', 'Are fertility drugs harmful or dangerous?' and 'Can you travel by plane with fertility meds?'.